UlyssesZh/UlyssesZh.github.io/_posts/2022-11-06-linear-ode-solution.md

 *Brief proof.*
 The sufficiency can be proved by Definition 6 and Definition 7;
-the necessity can be proved by Taylor expansion of the zero function. $\square$
+the necessity can be proved by Taylor expansion of the zero function. {% qed %}

 **Definition 8**.